SoullessSoldier/js-vue2-vue-in-action/readme.md

 **5-eshop-v-for-directive**\
 work with cycles with v-for, display many products\
 work with computed, methods, function sort()\
 fetch data on app created

+**6-components**
+begin to work with components, props, etc